MinaProtocol/mina/frontend/bot/README.md

 ## "Tiny" The Coda Bot
 Tiny is a discord bot, designed to be run in the Coda Protocol Discord Server.

-It is a *Coda Service*, meaning it is necessary to run this alongside a synced and opetational *Coda Daemon*.
+It is a *Coda Service*, meaning it is necessary to run this alongside a synced and operational *Coda Daemon*.

 ## Environment Variables
 `ECHO_PUBLICKEY`: Coda Public Key that corresponds to a installed wallet